Did you know that a plant could wipe significant value off your property? Even if it’s not actually on your land?

 Unfortunately, Japanese knotweed eradication is expensive and can take up to three years to have any effect.

-Here’s what to do if you find Japanese knotweed:
+But, here’s what to do if you find Japanese knotweed:

-Also, it is worth noting that Japanese knotweed is not typically covered under most general insurance policies.
+It's worth noting that Japanese knotweed is not typically covered under most general insurance policies.
 If you find it growing in or near your property, and have it removed, you will most likely have to take out a special knotweed indemnity policy to prevent potential future attacks of the plant and to mitigate against all damage it can do.

 These special indemnity policies provide cover for cost of treatment, any damage caused by the plant, third party legal fees (should the plant have spread onto neighbouring properties), and the resultant devaluation of any property found with Japanese knotweed growing in or near the grounds.

 Should I buy a house with Japanese knotweed?